Our Top Tips and guides for navigating your way across Dubai

 Before your first ride on any Dubai public transport, you will need to buy a Nol Card for all passengers over 5 years old.
 You can pre-load it with an amount if you want to avoid queuing every time or just pay per ride.

 The Metro can be very busy at peak times in the morning and evening so it is best for tourists to try and travel off-peak.
-Every Metro train comes with a special carriage set aside for women and children.
+Every Metro train comes with a Gold class carriage at one end and a special carriage set aside for women and children at the other.

 The Dubai Tram can be really useful if you are staying around Dubai Marina.
 It runs just a single line from Al Souf to JBR.
 If you are transferring from the Metro to the tram, there is no extra charge.